pytorch/rfcs/RFC-0001-torch-function-for-methods.md

 In practice, for most PyTorch functions, the list of tensor-likes is already available and the dispatcher doesn't need to be called.
-Additionally, while equivalent to the code above, if the `Tensor`-likes are all `Tensor`, the internal implementation is called immediately.
+Additionally, while equivalent to the code above, if the `Tensor`-likes are all `Tensor` or don't have an `__torch_function__` implementation, the internal implementation is called immediately.
 This is done as a performance optimisation to avoid overhead for concrete `Tensor` objects.

+It will be the job of the dispatcher to extract `Tensor`-like objects from the argument list, however, arguments of type `Optional[Tensor]` will be considered `Tensor`-like.
+If one gets a compound or dependent type such as `List[Tensor]` or `Tuple[Tensor, ...]` or `Tuple[Tensor, int]`, the dispatcher will have the job of extracting an iterable of objects that *could* be `Tensor`-like.

 ### Generic implementation of `__torch_function__`
 `torch.Tensor` will gain a generic `__torch_function__` of the following form: